tamseel101/CodeNow/doc/sprint0/process.md

 ## Organization Of The Team

-Our team has utilized a democratic approach where all the members had a say in the direction of the project and all the necessary features that need to be included.
-We organized the work-flow in a systematic manner where we held regular meetings to discuss the progress and any issues that arose.
-To ensure that everyone is on board and meeting the deadlines, we utilized a collaboration tool - Notion - which has been managed by a designated Sprint Manager who organizes the work-flow and conducts weekly meetings.
-To maintain a high level of productivity and to ensure equality, the role of the meeting coordinator will rotate within the seven members.
-For S0, Sana was the coordinator who maintained and organized the work to verify that the deliverables are well done.
+Our team utilized a democratic approach where all the members had a say in the direction of the project and all the necessary features that need to be included.
+We organized our workflow in a systematic manner where we held regular meetings to discuss our progress and any issues that arose.
+To ensure that everyone is on board and meeting the deadlines, we utilized a collaboration tool, Notion, which has been managed by a designated Sprint Manager.
+The Sprint Manager's role is to organize the workflow and conducts weekly meetings.
+To maintain a high level of productivity and to ensure equality, the role of the Sprint Manager will rotate within the seven members.
+For S0, Sana was the Sprint Manager who maintained and organized the work to ensure that the deliverables are well done.

 In order to effectively organize our team, task allocation was meticulously divided among all the team members.
 Each team member was not only responsible for completing their assigned tasks, but also served as a peer reviewer for tasks they did not do.
-This approach ensured that every deliverable was thoroughly reviewed from an external perspective, and ensured clarity, consistency and brevity in the final output.
+This approach ensured that every deliverable was thoroughly reviewed from an external perspective, ensured clarity, consistency and brevity in the final output.

 Our task allocation is outlined as follows: